onzfonz/comp227/src/content/8/en/part8b.md

 ```

 As you can see, this is still ordinary basic JavaScript with no additional TS features.
-It compiles and runs nicely with *npm run ts-node -- multiplier.ts*, as it would with Node.
+It compiles and runs nicely with `npm run ts-node -- multiplier.ts`, as it would with Node.

-But what happens if we end up passing the wrong <i>types</i> of arguments to the multiplicator function?
+But what happens if we end up passing the wrong ***types*** of arguments to the multiplicator function?

 Let's try it out!